 Ragdoll, AMC+ (2021 – present)

-AMC+’s new thriller series Ragdoll follows detectives as they investigate the gruesome murders of a serial killer that are connected to the work of another serial murderer.
+AMC+’s thriller series Ragdoll follows detectives as they investigate the gruesome murders of a serial killer that are connected to the work of another serial murderer.

-The series starts with the discovery of the murder of six people that are dismembered and cobbled together into “The Ragdoll”, a grotesque body made up from the body parts of the six victims.
+The series starts with the discovery of the murder of six people that are dismembered and cobbled together into “The Ragdoll”, a grotesque body made up of the body parts of the six victims.

 As the detectives start investigating the case, the Ragdoll Killer starts taunting them with a kill list, a list of six more people he intends to kill.
 And one of the detectives, Detective Sergeant Nathan Rose, the same detective who caught the Cremation Killer two years prior only to have the serial killer set free because Rose cut corners during his investigation, is on the list.